 What is the community mental health transformation?

-The new service is designed to improve our service users experience of mental health care.
+The new service is designed to improve our service users experience of mental health care and improve access and pathways to community mental health services.

 Why is the programme being carried out now?

-How will current service users of NHFT’s community mental health services be effected by these changes?
+How will current service users of NHFT’s community mental health services be affected by these changes?

-The first step of the transformation is to move our teams into the 9 new teams.
+The first step of the transformation was to move our teams into the nine new teams.
 Some service users may be given a new key worker who will serve as their point of contact for mental health services, there will be no change to the level of care you're provided with.

 The team will be working in your local area, whereas our previous teams covered a much larger area.
 You will be informed directly on who your new key worker is.
 They will have a handover meeting to fully understand your journey with mental health services.